muratk5n/thirdwave/en/README.md

 sidestep all that with 'some bits", but that is extremely naive; money never existed disconnected from a social order..
-Gold was *made* into money through kings (they demanded taxes be paid to them in currency made from gold, silver, which created demand for those currencies).
+Gold was *made* into money through kings (they demanded taxes be paid to them in currency made from gold, silver, creating demand for those currencies).
 Such metals had no intrinsic value, at least nothing at the level that primes them to be **the** money.
-Even the current demand for gold, silver is connected with their past political history.

 ---